GSA/lighthouse-plugin-edx/readme.md

 ## To develop as a plugin developer

-Run the following to start of with the recipe as a template:
+Run the following to pull down the plugin code:

 ```sh
 git clone git@github.com:GSA/lighthouse-plugin-edx.git